 The wellbeing and general safety of our employees was a major area of focus this year.
-We established a range of structures to provide support, to assist with driving awareness of COVID-19 and associated risks and ensure compliance with protocols.
-All levels and business units were involved, with COVID-19 risk officers appointed and an emergency team created.
-The facilities teams contracted deep cleaning services and special measures were put in place for vulnerable employees.
-TFGLEARN courses were developed to support the adoption of health and safety protocols to minimise the risk of employees contracting COVID-19.
-We also launched an electronic COVID-19 screening application, with access to medical advice through our partnership with INCON Health.
-The app triggers automated alerts for telephonic contact with a nurse.
-Further support was available through a COVID-19 medical support 24/7 wellness helpline for employees and line managers.
-The line has received 735 calls since its launch in August 2020.
+We established a range of structures awareness of COVID-19 and associated teams contracted deep cleaning services were developed to support the adoption of We also launched an electronic COVID-19 screening application, with access to medical advice through our partnership automated alerts for telephonic contact with a nurse.
+Further support was available through a COVID-19 medical support 24/7 wellness helpline for employees and 735 calls since its launch in August 2020.

-Specific initiatives to support employees during the past year included reinstating leave for employees impacted by COVID-19 and extensive work-from-home arrangements.
+during the past year included reinstating leave for employees impacted by COVID-19 and extensive work-from-home arrangements.
 We increased the level of funds employees can access through the internal financial assistance programmes and relaxed the criteria for access to advanced pay and personal loans.
 250 employees accessed financial assistance this year.